 What if this idea of balance that we’ve convinced ourselves is not only possible but desirable actually isn’t?
 What if it’s just a myth?
 A fairy tale?
 A trap designed to hold us back from wholeheartedly pursuing our goals and dreams?

 What if balance is somehow overrated?

-Because the thing is, were not called to balance, we’re called to PURPOSE.
+Because the thing is, we’re not called to balance, we’re called to PURPOSE.

 With that in mind, what do you think would happen if you gave yourself permission to go all in, without feeling guilty?
-What would change if you were able to stop pursuing some mythical idea of balance, and instead allowed yourself to get obsessive about going after your dreams or pursuing your purpose?
+What would change if you were able to stop pursuing some mythical idea of balance, and instead allow yourself to get obsessive about going after your dreams or pursuing your purpose?
 What would that mean for your life right now?
 What would have to change?
 So own your purpose and let the idea of balance go, because if everything is important, then nothing is.

 JUST KEEP GOING